NanthiniN2004/JAVA_PRACTICE_QUESTION/lOOPING.MD/forloop.md

 sum of the digit 89736 is: 33
 ````

-##  66.Print prime numbers up to a given number using for loop.
+##  66.Print prime numbers up to a given number using for loop. (or) 74.Print all prime numbers between two numbers.

 ````java[]